raspberrypilearning/cd-beginner-html-css-sushi/en/step_13.md

 With CSS, the possibilities for making your menu bar look great are endless.

-- Open the `styles.css` file again \(the place where the cool stuff happens!\).
+- Move to the `styles.css` file again — the place where the cool stuff happens!

-- Find your `nav ul` selector and add more rules so that it looks like this:
+- Find your `nav ul` selector, and add more rules so that it looks like this:

 ```css
   nav ul {